apkatsikas/element-non-visibility-assertions/README.md

-Asserting for non-visibility can lead to false positives.
+Asserting for non-visibility in the browser can lead to false positives.

 Consider how elements load [asynchronously](https://en.wikipedia.org/wiki/Ajax_(programming)) in the modern web.
 In this repo, [index.html](index.html) features an element with text "early", that is loaded immediately, and an element with text "late" that takes 1/4 of a second to load.